alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 Teams should not have access to a puzzle before they have unlocked it.
 This is obvious, but what's less obvious is that they also shouldn't have access to any static resources that puzzle uses.
-Any puzzle specific images, Javascript, CSS, PDFs, and so on should be blocked behind a check of whether the team has unlocked that puzzle yet.
+Any puzzle specific images, JavaScript, CSS, PDFs, and so on should be blocked behind a check of whether the team has unlocked that puzzle yet.

 Assume that solvers will find any file that isn't gated behind one of these